Grilled corn and black bean salad (recipe)

 2 tablespoons Balsamic vinegar, optional

-Bring the salmon to room temperature 10 minutes before cooking and pat dry with paper towel.
+Bring the salmon to room temperature 10 minutes before cooking and pat dry with a paper towel.
 Warm a large nonstick skillet with oil over medium-low heat.
 Season the fish with salt and pepper.
 Raise the heat to medium-high.

-Place the salmon — skin-side up if applicable — in the pan.
+Place the salmon — skin-side up, if applicable — in the pan.
 Cook until golden brown on one side, about 4 minutes.
 Turn the fish over with a spatula and cook until it feels firm to the touch, about 3 minutes more.
 The skin can be served or removed easily with a knife or spoon.

 Heat oven to 400° F. Take two pieces of parchment paper, fold in half and cut a half-circle starting at each crease, making them look heart-shape when unfolded.
 Coat each piece of parchment paper with olive oil on both sides.